 In recent years, there has been greater attention and movement towards improving working conditions and worker safety in Bangladesh.
 However, the economic fallout of the Covid-19 pandemic has introduced a new set of challenges for both employers and employees.

-To better understand this issue, Quay Asia has put together a comprehensive account of the challenges and successes in the export-oriented industries during this unprecedented time.
+To better understand this issue, Quay Asia has set out to do extensive analysis of the challenges and successes in the export-oriented industries during this unprecedented time.
 In a series of three articles, we will trace events from the starting point to the present day focusing on the health and safety of workers in the ready-made garment industry.

 This series is primarily for the benefit of policy makers and administrators in the private sector.
 The goal is to inspire better practices to protect workers, avoid sudden disaster and ensure long-term sustainability of businesses.

 How Stakeholders Have Responded

 In this series, we will review the actions of all major stakeholders – the international community, buyers, government, trade organizations, employers and employees.
 Here we describe early events, and how the actions of foreign buyers and other international bodies affected businesses and ultimately the health and safety of workers in Bangladesh.